whowell1/whowell1github.io/content/en/blog/Container_Securit_official.md

 ---
 author: "Wren Howell"
-title: "Practical Container Security"
+title: "A Tidbit on Container Security and Container Escapes"
 date: 2024-10-25
 description: "A little tidbit on container security"
 tags: ["Container Security, Container Escape"]
 thumbnail: https://www.eagleleasing.com/wp-content/uploads/2017/06/20ft-Storage-Container.jpg
 ---
 Container security is exciting, and it is a very niche space to be.
-This post will build on the previous post about containers and look at common mistakes people make when deploying containers.
+This post will build on the previous post on containers and look at common mistakes people make when deploying containers.
 The tricky thing about creating container detection is that it is hard to determine whether the end user is troubleshooting, not using the best practices, or exhibiting malicious behavior.
 The use cases will differ for each organization, so it will be up to the organization to determine the appropriate risk level, baseline their normal behavior, and decide what they want to monitor.

-Even though there are resources write about container best practices, many are not implemented because they are too time-consuming, expensive, or impractical.
 This blog post will focus on low-hanging container security risks that organizations can avoid and some potential detections for them.

 Before diving into the technical layers of Docker security, it's essential to understand the container attack surface.
 Liz Rice and Aqua Security has a great diagram on container attack surface [here](https://krol3.github.io/container-security-checklist/).
 Even though it is not mentioned on this blog post, securing the host system is the most crucial element of container security because the container runs on top of the host operation system.
 If the host operation system is insecure, then it will not matter how much the containers are hardened, the whole infrastucture will be vulnerable.

 Continuing to use the Airbnb analogy from the last post, no matter how many bodyguards you hire at an Airbnb, if the building structure is damaged, the building is not secure.